 What is the difference between STFC and MURACE funding?

 The primary difference is whether or not you have conducted original research or creative endeavors under the supervision of GC faculty or teaching staff for the purpose of presentation or performance at a scholarly conference.
 If you have, then you are eligible to apply for MURACE funding; if not, STFC funding is an alternative.
+You cannot qualify for both MURACE and SGA funding.

 If I am attending a conference but not presenting, can I still apply and receive funding?